tud-sumo/docs/docs/6_traffic_control.md

   - `g_time`: Green time, defaults to 1s for a one-car-per-green policy.
   - `y_time`: Yellow time, defaults to 1s.
   - `min_red`: Minimum red time.
 If the flow would require a red time less than this, the meter is set to green for the duration of the control interval.
+  - `vehs_per_cycle`: The number of vehicles released with each cycle.
+The network will affect how many vehicles pass the meter with each green light, so the phase calculations can be changed to reflect this.
+By default, `vehs_per_cycle` is set to the number of lanes on the ramp.
-  - `control_interval`: Control interval length in seconds (control interval % resulting cycle length = 0, ie. phases will loop seamlessly with each control interval).
+  - `control_interval`: Control interval length in seconds.
+The cycle of the resulting phases will aim to loop seamlessly (where `control_interval % cycle_length == 0`), however, this may not be possible to achieve the desired metering rate.

 If the junction is tracked, all ramp metering data will be stored under '_data/junctions/{meter_id}/meter_', and will contain '_metering_rates_', '_rate_times_', '_queue_lengths_', '_queue_delays_', '_min_rate_' and '_max_rate_'.